thisisgurpal/run_results_app/README.md

 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161327720-674273fc-abc2-4b15-b919-57b65b092d32.JPG" width="500">
 <h3>Profile page</h3>
 On your profile page you can see your saved blogs and saved runners as well as any comments you have made on events.
 These comments you will be able to delete if you wish.
+You'll be able to click on there runners and blogs to navigate to their pages.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161328294-a0696302-beb4-44ad-bd64-fc0b39eb2040.JPG" width="500">
 <h3>Events</h3>